Perforation

 A perforation is a small hole in a thin material or web.
 There is usually more than one perforation in an organized fashion, where all of the holes collectively are called a perforation.
-The process of creating perforations is called perforating, which involves puncturing the workpiece with a tool.
+The process of creating perforations is called perforating, which involves removing bits of the workpiece with a tool.
+Old-fashioned lick-and-stick postage stamps are perforated.
+When a tool makes small cuts in the material (without removing anything) it is called 'rouletting', because that tool often resembles a roulette wheel, with blades around the edge.
+Raffle tickets are a good example of rouletting.

 Perforations are usually used to allow easy separation of two sections of the material, such as allowing paper to be torn easily along the line.
 Packaging with perforations in paperboard or plastic film is easy for consumers to open.
 Other purposes include filtrating fluids, sound deadening, allowing light or fluids to pass through, and to create an aesthetic design.

 Various applications include plastic films to allow the packages to breathe, medical films, micro perforated plate and sound and vapor barriers.

 Processes

 Pins and needles

 Rotary pinned perforation rollers are precision tools that can be used to perforate a wide variety of materials.
 The pins or needles can be used cold or heated.
 Cold perforation tools include needle punches.

 There are a handful of manufacturers that specialize in hot and cold needle perforation tooling and equipment.
 In materials that have elasticity this can result in a "volcano" hole that is preferred in many applications.

 Pinned rollers can be made from a variety of materials, including plastic, steel, and aluminum.

 In more brittle films, cold perforation can cause slitting rather than creating a round hole, which can jeopardize the material's integrity under pressure.
 The solution to this is often heating the pin; i.e. hot pin perforation.
 Hot perforation melts a hole in the material, causing a reinforced ring around the hole.
 Hot needle perforation also assists when high density pin patterns are utilized, as the heat aids the perforation of the material.